wallarm/product-documentation/docs/latest/installation/oob/terraform-module/mirroring-by-web-server.md

-# Deploying Wallarm OOB for mirrored traffic using Terraform module
+# Terraform Module for Web Server Traffic Mirroring

-This example demonstrates how to deploy the [Wallarm Terraform module](https://registry.terraform.io/modules/wallarm/wallarm/aws/) as an Out-of-Band solution analyzing mirrored traffic.
+This example demonstrates how to deploy Wallarm to AWS as an Out-of-Band solution using the [Wallarm Terraform module](https://registry.terraform.io/modules/wallarm/wallarm/aws/).
 It is expected that the NGINX, Envoy, Istio and/or Traefik web server provides traffic mirroring.

 ## Key characteristics